MultiSafepay/docs/content/integration-team/connectjs.md

 ## Example
-Contact us for a working example.
+Contact us at <integration@multisafepay.com> for a proof of concept.